Helping Neighbors.

 Way Finders financials only (does not include subsidiaries)

-To all those who supported Way Finders in Fiscal Year 2021 (July 1, 2020 - June 30, 2021), we extend deep, heartfelt appreciation.
-Whether in support of our daily work—via programmatic and systemic operations—or our aspirations to grow and transform—via our capital campaign—your generosity propelled us forward.
-Our success, our reach, our impact on people and places—all were made possible by gifts from individuals, businesses, and foundations.
+To all those who supported Way Finders in Fiscal Year 2022 (July 1, 2021, through June 30, 2022), we extend deep, heartfelt appreciation.
+Whether in support of our daily work—via programmatic and systemic operations—or our aspirations to grow and transform to meet the region’s needs, your generosity propelled us forward.
+Our success, our reach, our impact on people and places: All were made possible by gifts from individuals, businesses, and foundations.
 Thank you.

 Affordable Home Inspections